mgpai22/fake-useragent/README.md

 ```

-You can ser the fallback string using the SetFallback function, in much rare cases something failed:
+You can set the fallback string using the SetFallback function, in much rare cases something failed:

 ```go
 ua, err := app.New()